bala@ciatel-corp

 What makes it work

-• Two AI brains work together — a fast one runs the live conversation in real time, a more thoughtful one writes a summary of the call afterwards.
-You read the summary with your morning coffee.
+• Two AI models work together — a fast one runs the live conversation in real time, a more thoughtful one writes a plain-English summary of the call for the owner afterwards.

-• It recognises your regular customers by phone number and greets them by name.
+• It recognises regular customers by phone number and greets them by name.

-• It checks your calendar live before quoting any time — so it never books an appointment that conflicts with one you already have.
+• It checks the calendar live before quoting any slot — so it never books a time that conflicts with an existing appointment.

 What it doesn't do yet